massgov/mayflower/patternlab/docs/a11y-checklist/links.md

 **🛑 In this case, `alt` shouldn't be empty.**

-> - Add descriptive `alt` value as the link label.
+> - Add a descriptive `alt` value as the link label.
 >
 > - Add any necessary context info as well.
 >